 Ian Colclough joined the computer industry after graduating in medicine from Monash University.
 As a medical practitioner, hospital administrator, and information technology specialist, Ian brings a diverse range of skills to the Board.
 His career, spanning over 30 years, has been predominantly involved with health information systems ranging through to research and development, strategic planning, business development, and sales and marketing, with some of the world’s largest computer companies in Australia, South Africa and the United Kingdom.

-Priscilla Seyfort has lived in the Macedon Ranges for the past 21 years and is keen to make a valuable contribution to the community that she loves.
+Priscilla Seyfort has lived in the Macedon Ranges for the past 24 years and enjoys making a valuable contribution to the community that she loves.
 Priscilla has worked in the area of family and children’s services for over 30 years and has extensive experience both as a service provider and in policy formulation, analysis and evaluation.
 She has had significant board experience and has a strong understanding of the importance of good governance.
 Priscilla brings to the Board significant skills as a practitioner, policy analyst and strategist, and also in community engagement, marketing and public relations.
 Priscilla has a Bachelor of Education (B Ed), Master of Education (M Ed) and a PhD (University of Melbourne).